Installation and development

 The container image can be built with:

-$ make gateway-container
+$ make gateway

 Build options